Flow Motion Running Blog

 So many times during a run and throughout a training cycle our minds can drift into some negative places.
 How do we handle this and turn it into something more positive and productive?

-From the start of your training cycle is the ideal time to start planning out your fueling strategy not just for race day, but also for the days leading up to race day too and then give that strategy.
+From the start of your training cycle is the ideal time to start planning out your race day fueling strategy not just for race day, but also for the days leading up to race day too and then give that strategy.

 Most of us are familiar with taking easy days “easy”, so you can take your hard days “hard,” but how hard do we need to go?
+How do we balance running intensity?

 A plan is great, but it’s important to listen to your body too.
 How do you make sure you give your body what it needs?